Seniors Exempt from Citizenship Test in Costa Rica: What You Need to Know

 Applicants must demonstrate proficiency in Spanish by speaking, reading, and writing the language.

-What is the constitutional order of the Republic in Costa Rica?
+What is the constitutional order of the Republic of Costa Rica?

 Fill out the form below to determine your residency category.
 Or click here!